puzzle/microservices-lab/content/en/docs/03/_index.md

 Can you imagine another context which exists in the monolith?

 {{% details title="Hint" %}}
 Think of a rich article catalog with pictures, thumbnails and a detailed description.
 There is a high chance that this would be managed in another independent microservice.
-For simplicity our articles are fully managed by the `stock` microservice.
 {{% /details %}}

 ## Lab Overview

-The first version we will only use the two microservice `order` and `stock`.
+In the first version we will use the two microservice `order` and `stock`.

 In a second version we will introduce the `lra-coordinator` and our environment will look like this.

 ![Environment](rest-lra.png)